Gexkill/sweng2/DD/src/index.md

 ## 1.3.Definitions, acronyms, abbreviations

-* RASD: Requirements analysis and specifications document
+* RASD: requirements analysis and specifications document
-* DD: Design document
+* DD: design document
 * SMS: short message service; it is a notification sent to a mobile phone, an SMS gateway is needed to use it.
 * SMS gateway: it is a service which allows to send SMS via standard API.
 * API: application programming interface; it is a common way to communicate with another system.